 You can import connections from JSON files that have been exported from the Connect 4 Workbench.
 You cannot import connections from Connect 3 or earlier.
 To migrate connections from previous versions, see Migrate connections to Connect 4.x from previous versions.

 - From the Connect menu, click Connections.

-- Click New Connection > Import > Import File.
+- Click Create Connection > Import and then click Import File.
 Select the JSON file from which you want to import connections.

 - Review the messages for each connection that you are importing.